awslabs/aws-encryption-sdk-specification/framework/multi-keyring.md

 the unmodified [decryption materials](structures.md#decryption-materials) and the input [encrypted data key](structures.md#encrypted-data-key) list.
 If [OnDecrypt](keyring-interface.md#ondecrypt) returns [decryption materials](structures.md#decryption-materials)
-containing a plaintext data key, the keyring MUST immediately return the modified decryption materials.
+containing a plaintext data key, the multi-keyring MUST immediately return the modified decryption materials.
+If the child keyring's OnDecrypt call fails, the multi-keyring MUST collect the error and continue to the next keyring, if any.

-If, after calling [OnDecrypt](keyring-interface.md#ondecrypt) on every [child keyring](#child-keyrings) (and possibly the [generator keyring](#generator-keyring)), the [decryption materials](structures.md#decryption-materials) still do not contain a plaintext data key:
+If, after calling [OnDecrypt](keyring-interface.md#ondecrypt) on every [child keyring](#child-keyrings) (and possibly the [generator keyring](#generator-keyring)), the [decryption materials](structures.md#decryption-materials) still do not contain a plaintext data key, OnDecrypt MUST return a failure message containing the collected failure messages from the child keyrings.

-- If none of the above [OnDecrypt](keyring-interface.md#ondecrypt) calls failed, the keyring MUST return the unmodified [decryption materials](structures.md#decryption-materials).
-- If at least one of the above [OnDecrypt](keyring-interface.md#ondecrypt) calls failed, OnDecrypt MUST also fail, and MUST not modify the input [decryption materials](structures.md#decryption-materials).

 ## Security Considerations